sm-doctor/sm-doctor.github.io/content/Blog/diet-therapy/index.md

 1. **Western Medicine Perspective: The Intestines as the Command Center of Immunity and Metabolism**
    The view proposed by Hippocrates in the 4th century BC is now confirmed by microbiome research:
    - **Immune Defense**: 70%-80% of immune cells are located in the intestines.
-Once the intestinal barrier is damaged (such as "intestinal leakage syndrome"), endotoxins (LPS) entering the blood can trigger systemic chronic inflammation, which is closely related to obesity, diabetes, and autoimmune diseases.
+Once the intestinal barrier is damaged (such as "intestinal leakage syndrome"), endotoxins (LPS) entering the blood can trigger systems chronic inflammation, which is closely related to obesity, diabetes, and autoimmune diseases.
    - **Microbial Regulation**: The number of intestinal microorganisms exceeds 10 times that of human cells, and their genetic diversity affects nutrient synthesis, neurotransmitter (such as serotonin) secretion, and toxin metabolism.
 Microbial imbalance is associated with autism, depression, and even Alzheimer's disease.

 2. **Chinese Medicine Perspective: 'Fecal Toxins Entering the Blood' as the Origin of Various Diseases**